Widening Participation in Postgraduate Research Workshop

 - Ringfenced funding for members of the Institute of Physics.

-We highlight that chemists attending the meeting can apply for additional financial support (up to £1,200/year per grant) via the Royal Society of Chemistry to:
+We would also like to highlight that chemists attending the meeting can apply for additional financial support (up to £1,200/year per grant) via the Royal Society of Chemistry to:

 - Cover additional costs relevant to accessibility needs (e.g. accessible travel or accommodation options, communication support, personal assistance costs) – Accessibility Grants